steveberardi/bigsky/docs/stars.md

     \* Formula obtained from the Tycho-2 Readme

-    \* _if BT or VT magnitude is not available for the star in Tycho-2, then the magnitude in Big Sky is listed as VT or BT (one of these is always available in Tycho-2)_
+    \* _if BT or VT magnitude is not available for the star in Tycho-2, then the magnitude in Big Sky is listed as VT if that's available, otherwise it's listed as BT (one of these is always available in Tycho-2)_

 ### `bv`